-Students may not participate in any academic activities unless they are registered.
-Participation includes attending classes or any contact sessions in a module, receiving study material or supervision, having access to any electronic study material or sources or be assessed in a module if they are not registered students at the University for the relevant module or programme for the relevant academic year.
+Students may not participate in any academic activities unless they are registered for the relevant module or programme for the relevant academic year (including conditionally registered; for postgraduate students, this includes pre-registration).
+Participation includes attending classes or any contact sessions in a module, receiving study material or supervision, having access to any electronic study material or sources or being assessed in a module.